Tackling Candida: Part 2

 Final thoughts

-A lot of people are hesitant to start a candida cleanse because they’ve heard how restrictive and grueling they can be.
+A lot of people are hesitant to start a fungal cleanse because they’ve heard how restrictive and grueling they can be.
 So it’s a nonstarter for them while they continue to suffer myriad symptoms.

 I can’t tell you how impactful clearing yeast can be for your gut, hormone, immune, brain, emotional, hair follicle, and skin health—the benefits simply cannot be underestimated.